vanshikaahuja012-wq/Product-Forage-AI/README.md

 The database is hosted using MongoDB Atlas.

 ⚠️ Known Limitations
-Free Render instances may sleep after periods of inactivity.
+1.Free Render instances may sleep after periods of inactivity.
-AI generation depends on Groq API availability and usage limits.
+2.AI generation depends on Groq API availability and usage limits.
-Google authentication requires correctly configured OAuth credentials.
+3.Google authentication requires correctly configured OAuth credentials.
-The current version has limited customization options.
+4.The current version has limited customization options.
-Internet connectivity is required for cloud-based features.
+5.Internet connectivity is required for cloud-based features.
-AI-generated content should be reviewed before commercial publishing.
+6.AI-generated content should be reviewed before commercial publishing.

 🔮 Future Improvements
 📊 Analytics dashboard
 🌍 Multi-language product descriptions